omkarkalamkar/brow/docs/src/knowledge_base/components/components.rst

 TMC Low Attribute Specification
 ================================

-This section specifies the attributes exposed by TMC Low components.
+This section specifies the attributes exposed by each of the TMC Low component.

 .. toctree::
    :maxdepth: 1